zer0cache/matic-docs/docs/validate/validator-faq.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

+## How can I reserve a validator spot?

+If we have a vacant validator slot, anyone with any amount of stake can become a validator in the system.
+There will be validator auctions organized periodically (days mostly), wherein anyone can replace any current validator by proposing higher stake.
+So, in short, it is an open system where we cannot reserve places for anyone.

+In any case, there is always the possibility of stake delegation with the current validator set.
+Anyone can participate in the process with this mechanism and earn rewards as long as the respective validator is honest and online.

+## What are the different states a validator can be in?

+* **Active**: Validator is in the current validator set, produces blocks at the Bor layer, participates in Heimdall consensus and commits checkpoint transactions to the Ethereum mainnet.
+* **Notice**: Validator sends a transaction to unbond.
+Before entering into the unbonding period, validator needs to be in active state creating, signing and proposing blocks for a certain time.
+* **Unbonding**: Validator is inactive in this state and thus earns no reward.
+However, the validator is still liable for slashing in case they have committed any malicious act previously.

+## Is there a minimum amount of MATIC required to stake to become a validator?

+The minimum is 1 Matic.

+We had earlier mentioned that we are thinking of having a minimum self stake requirement from the validators, as we do hope that validators also have their skin in the game.
+However, since we will be moving to a robust replacement strategy as the number of validator slots are limited as of now, this does not need any minimum self stake requirement.
+It is however, logical that over time, the average/median stake by a validator will tend upwards and become substantial.

+## How can a new validator replace an existing one?

+There is limited space for accepting new validators.
+New validators can only join the active set when a currently active validator unbonds.

+A new auction process for validator replacement will be rolled out.

 ## Heimdall shows "Failed Sanity Checks"

 `Addressbook` warnings can be ignored without an issue most of the time.
 If your node is connected to sufficient number of peers, these kind of errors can be ignored.
 Your `pex` is just trying to re-establish its connections with peers already present in `addrbook.json`.